riccardoaielli/ANNDLProject2022/Multivariate_time_series_classification/README.txt

 We decided to include in our delivery folder all the most relevant approaches, features, and architectures we have implemented during the challenge, as we have mentioned them in the report.

-'DELIVERY_Aielli_Buono_Buranti.ipynb' contains the notebook corresponding to our best model according to the evaluation on the Codalab test set.
+'DELIVERY.ipynb' contains the notebook corresponding to our best model according to the evaluation on the Codalab test set.

 'scaler' is needed for a correct execution of the delivery notebook.